daolq/Android-StartActivityForResultFromFragment/README.md

 # Android-StartActivityForResultFromFragment
 ------------------------------------------------------------------------

+You can start Another Activity from Fragment and do like from Activity

 #####How to use:

+``Activity`` contain Fragment must ``extends BaseActivityForResult`` ``Fragment`` you want to startActivityforResult must ``extends BaseFragmentForResult``

-Please check my sample :)
+- Please check my sample to understand more clearly

 #####Gradle: